On Dirichlet, Poncelet and Abel problems: Generic biquadratic curve

-because the invariants $g_2,g_3$ of the polynomials $D_1(x)$ and $D_2(y)$ are the same (statement \ref{invar}).
-Condition $\Delta(D_1(x))=0$ (or, equivalently, $\Delta(D_2(y))=0$) gives us some nonlinear equations for the coefficients $a_{ik}$.
-Under such condition the biquadratic curve $F(x,y)=0$ has a genus $<1$, i.e. it is either irreducible and has the only singular point in a finite part of the projective plane, or it is reducible: $F(x,y)=\tau_1(x,y) \tau_2(x,y)$, where $\tau_1(x,y), \tau_2(x,y)$ are two polynomials linear with respect to each argument $x,y$ (but $\tau_k(x,y)$ are not in general linear functions, they may contain the terms like $xy$).
-We have obtained
+because the invariants $g_2,g_3$ of the polynomials $D_1(x)$ and $D_2(y)$ are identical (statement \ref{invar}).
+Condition $\Delta(D_1(x))=0$ (or, equivalently, $\Delta(D_2(y))=0$) leads to nonlinear equations for the coefficients $a_{ik}$.
+Under such condition the biquadratic curve $F(x,y)=0$ has a genus $<1$, i.e. it is either irreducible and has only one singular point, which is in a finite part of the projective plane, or reducible: $F(x,y)=\tau_1(x,y) \tau_2(x,y)$, where $\tau_1(x,y), \tau_2(x,y)$ are two polynomials, which are linear with respect to each argument $x,y$ (but $\tau_k(x,y)$, in general, are not linear functions, as they may contain the terms like $xy$).
+Hence, we have obtained

 \begin{pr} The condition $ \Delta(D_1(x))\ (=\Delta(D_2(y)))\not=0 $ is necessary and sufficient for the equality:\ \ genus $C=1$. \end{pr}